doctrine-extensions/DoctrineExtensions/doc/frameworks/laminas.md

 need to register the mappings for these extensions to your object managers.

 > [!NOTE]
-> These extensions only provide mappings through annotations or attributes; if using annotations, you will need to ensure the deprecated [`doctrine/annotations`](https://www.doctrine-project.org/projects/annotations.html) library is installed and configured.
+> These extensions only provide mappings through annotations or attributes, with support for annotations being deprecated.
+If using annotations, you will need to ensure the [`doctrine/annotations`](https://www.doctrine-project.org/projects/annotations.html) library is installed and configured.

 ### MongoDB ODM Mapping